webmastersmith/notes/Databases/MongoDB/Mongoose.md

 **Architecture**

+- Schema is the Model
+- Document is one Model filled with info.

+**Folders**

 - model - where schema is stored
-- controller - where functions are stored
+- controller - where route functions are stored
 - routes - where routes are stored.

 # Schema Types